NBCLab/nbclab-env/README.md

 ## Examples

-Set your project environment to the ADHD project:
+### 1. Set your project environment to the ADHD project:

 ```bash
 adhd_env
 ```

 You should see your prompt say "[ADHD]".
-Create a pointer to the madlab_env repository for the latest project environments:
+Create a pointer to the nbclab-env repository for the latest project environments:

 ```bash
 cd /place/of/repository